DonJayamanne/pythonVSCode/INTERACTIVE_TROUBLESHOOTING.md

-# Troubleshooting Jupyter issues in the Python Interactive Window or Notebook Editor
+# Troubleshooting Jupyter issues in the Interactive Window or Notebook Editor

-This document is intended to help troubleshoot problems with starting Jupyter in the Python Interactive Window or Notebook Editor.
+This document is intended to help troubleshoot problems with starting Jupyter in the Interactive Window or Notebook Editor.

 ---